HELLSNAKES/the-beautiful-bot/README.md

  - [ ] Create an Algorithm to change the background to a colour that fits the beatmap image **(Optional)**
  - [ ] add a help command
  - [ ] make the bot do moderation **(Task needs to be broken down)**
- - [ ] Add a configuration command to configurate the bot.
+ - [ ] Add a conf	uration command to configurate the bot.
  - [ ] make the bot send Beautiful pics
  - [x] Open Source the bot
  - [x] Add another card for user stats